Intybyte/Cannons/FEATURES.md

 - Correct projectile behaviour for projectiles like ender dragon fireballs, tridents etc.
 - Fix the ability to pickup projectiles like arrows
 - Fix fire falling block on explosion not being recognized by movecraft
+- Craft smashing into things invalidated some cannons and created ghost cannons
+- Sinking not being handled and creating ghost cannons

 Hooks:
 ---------------